How to Apply Custom Logic to Unmerged Regions

 - Calls the CreateDataSourceFromDocumentRegions method which accepts the user’s Document and ArrayList containing regions names.
 This method will create a dummy data source containing tables for each unmerged region in the document.

 The implementation for the ExecuteCustomLogicOnEmptyRegions method is found below.
-This method accepts multiple parameters:
+This method accepts several parameters:

 - The Document object containing unmerged regions which are to be handled by the passed handler.